aa10402tw/Cifar10/README.md

 # Cifar10

-Implement of some CNN network and modify some of them to make the parameters fewer.
+Implement of some CNN network and modify ResNeXt to make the parameters fewer, The modified model are called SimpleResNeXt_v1 and SimpleResNeXt_v2.

 SimpleResNeXt_v1 need only 9,834 parameters but can get about 74.69% top-1 accuracy, and 98.67% top-5 accuracy.